 MindMatters: A distinctive approach to learning

-WITF, Central Pennsylvania’s affiliate for PBS and NPR, is offering an exciting initiative for Pennsylvania Department of Aging (PDA) Senior Community Centers and Continuing Care Retirement Communities (CCRC) to offer highly engaging educational programming.
+WITF, Central Pennsylvania’s affiliate for PBS and NPR, is offering an exciting initiative for Pennsylvania Department of Aging (PDA) Senior Community Centers to access highly engaging educational programming.

 The project, called MindMatters, delivers a large series of intellectually stimulating lectures by knowledgeable presenters on topics of most interest to older adults.